Airsequel/tauri-elm-app/README.md

 - [Install Bun](https://bun.sh/docs/installation)
 - [Install Rust](https://www.rust-lang.org/learn/get-started#installing-rust)

-You can then use this command to start up your Elm server and Tauri app:
+You can then use following command to start up the elm-watch and the Tauri dev-server:

 ```sh
 make dev